Lewis2333/WormSort/README.md

-# WormSort
+# Elegants-Sort

-WormSort is a YOLO-compatible multi-object tracking module designed for **C. elegans worm tracking** in microscopic videos.
+Elegants-Sort is a YOLO-compatible multi-object tracking module designed for **C. elegans worm tracking** in microscopic videos.

 It extends the standard tracking pipeline by incorporating worm-specific motion and shape cues, including bounding-box IoU, midpoint motion, skeleton curvature, and skeleton length.